tamana-Balkhi/tamana-Balkhi/README.md

 ### :woman_technologist: About Me :

-- 🎓 I have a bachelore degree in Computer Science (software engineering).
-Obtained from Kabul university.
+- 🎓 I have a bachelor's degree in Computer Science (software engineering).
+Obtained from Kabul University.

-- 👩‍💻 I have a Full-Stack Software Developement certificate, obtained from [Microverse](https://github.com/microverseinc).
+- 👩‍💻 I have a Full-Stack Software Development certificate, obtained from [Microverse](https://github.com/microverseinc).

 - ❤️ Love to work with JS | React | Redux | RoR